NEW! What is the UBE? When will Texas start giving it? You can find answers to frequently asked questions about the UBE here: UBE FAQs

 If you are eligible to sit for the exam, we will deliver an Admission Ticket to your ATLAS account about 4 weeks before the exam.
 Once we deliver the ticket to your ATLAS account, we will notify you at the e-mail address you have provided to us.
 You can update your e-mail address by logging in to your ATLAS account and opening the Personal Info tab.)
 You must print the Admission Ticket, and you must present it at the proper exam site in order to be admitted to the exam.

-New Policies for Phones and Personal Belongings at the February 2019 Bar Exam
+New Policies for the February 2020 Bar Exam

 - We will provide secure phone storage each day of the exam.
 Each examinee may bring one cell phone to be stored.
 We will make reasonable efforts to keep stored phones secure; however, the Board is not responsible for lost or damaged phones.
 Phones that have been stored cannot be accessed during the exam or during lunch breaks on Wednesday and Thursday of the exam.